-- 3. Topical Courses: A minimum of 32-quarter hours of GEOG courses at 3000 or higher level (see page 7) (GEOG 5991 Independent Study can count towards topical course requirements if approved by the student's advisor.) - 4.
+- Topical Courses: A minimum of 32-quarter hours of GEOG courses at 3000 or higher level (see page 7).
+(GEOG 5991 Independent Study can count towards topical course requirements if approved by the student's advisor.) - 4.
 Tools Requirement: Each candidate must demonstrate proficiency in two tools required for research and advanced study.
 Tool requirements are determined by the candidate's advisor and committee, and may include one or more languages, statistical methods, laboratory, or other research skills.
 GEOG 3000 Advanced Geographic Statistics counts as one of the tools needed. - 5.
 Completion of a minimum of two research seminars.
 Successful completion of GEOG 4000 Fundamental Geographic Perspectives will count as one of the seminars needed. - 6.
 Completion of study in a cognate field to be approved by the advisor and committee.
-At least 12-quarter hours of coursework in allied disciplines and/or equivalent hours of internship experience must be obtained. - 7.
-Completion of additional course work to reach a total of 72-quarter hours.
+At least 12-quarter hours of coursework in allied disciplines and/or equivalent hours of internship experience must be obtained. - Completion of additional course work to reach a total of 72-quarter hours.
 (The above requirements are minimums and will be exceeded in cases where inadequate background or unsatisfactory performance exists.) - 8.
 Completion and committee approval of a dissertation proposal. - 9.
 Successful completion of the comprehensive examination. - 10.
 Completion and successful defense of a doctoral dissertation.

-- 1. The new student is encouraged to identify an advisor soon after beginning the program.
+- The new student is encouraged to identify an advisor soon after beginning the program.
 Shortly thereafter, the student and advisor should begin to assemble the student's committee.
 This should occur during the student's first quarter and should not occur later than the end of the student's second quarter. - 2.
 The student is advanced to preliminary candidacy with the establishment of a program of study, including identification of research tools and the general research topic of the dissertation, in consultation with the advisor and committee.
 This should occur no later than the beginning of the third quarter of the student's program. - 3.
 The student completes the majority of the course work in the program and is certified by the advisor on the completion of two tool requirements.
 These are established by the advisor/committee. - 4.
+Each quarter PhD students will receive a Degree Summary Sheet that outlines completion of degree requirements.
+It is the students' responsibility to work with their advisor and ensure courses are categorized appropriately (e.g., 'cognate', 'tools'). - 5.
 The student in association with his or her advisor identifies a dissertation topic.
 The student presents a formal research proposal orally to the committee for constructive critique.
 A written proposal is to be handed to all members of the faculty committee at least two weeks before the presentation.
+This presentation is normally given during the third quarter of the PhD student's second year OR no later than the quarter in which the student completes a total of 91-quarter hours in course work.
+As soon as is practical following the oral presentation, the student's advisor will inform him/her of the committee's assessment of the presentation and what, if any, changes need to be incorporated in the research project in order to make it acceptable to the committee (see Flow Chart).
+As soon as the dissertation proposal has been approved, the Thesis/Dissertation Oral Defense Committee Recommendation form should be submitted to the Office of Graduate Education